nqminds/SBOM-GAP/README.md

 # Vulnerability analyses tools

-1. ### Please download the vulnerability-reports folder and place it in the vulnerability-analisis-tools module:
+1. ### Please download the vulnerability-reports folder and place it in SBOM-CLI module:

    - vulnerability-reports directory can be downloaded from [here](https://drive.google.com/file/d/1ZV302sOZXYu7JUiM5fVgrMi3lYxGw1VH/view?usp=drive_link).
 This also contains all the (National Vulnerability Database)[NVD](https://nvd.nist.gov/) CPE/CVE/CWE data. (recommended)